 (Saskatoon, Saskatchewan)

-Ryan was born and raised in Saskatoon, Saskatchewan and is an active volunteer with Big Brothers Big Sisters of Saskatoon and Area.
+Ryan (he/him) is an active volunteer with Big Brothers Big Sisters of Saskatoon and Area.
 He is currently pursuing a Doctor of Pharmacy degree at the University of Saskatchewan.
-He has a passion for youth advocacy and the opportunity to interact with his community.
+He has a passion for youth advocacy and the opportunity to interact with and improve his community.
 For him, mentoring represents a reciprocal relationship of learning for both the mentee and mentor.
 Especially during the pandemic, mentoring became an oasis to develop and strengthen relationships during such an isolating time.
-Aside from weekly in-school mentoring, he is a liaison and board member for local BBBS fundraising initiatives like YXE Poutine Week.
+Aside from his involvement with BBBS and NYMAC, he is an active volunteer on various USask initiatives and a CAPSI student representative.
 In his personal life, Ryan enjoys watercolour painting, baking, and playing Animal Crossing!

 Anna Chandra